Wolox/tech-guides/frontend/docs/css-style-guide.md

 # CSS Style guide

 ## Purpose
 The aim of this document is to show good practices and conventions while using CSS in Wolox S.A..
-This document will be used in trainings and as a reference in Code Reviewing.
+This document will be used in trainings as well as a reference for Code Reviewing.
 This document must be reviewed and regularly updated.

 ## CSS Conventions

-### Naming:
+### Naming
 - When naming a class, use names as short as possible, but large enough to be representative:

   For example: we consider that `.navigation` is too large, and we preffer to use `.nav` instead.
 On the other hand we think `.author` is more representative than naming your class `.atr`.

 - If a class name has more than one word, they should be separated by hyphens (hyphen-case a.k.a. kebab-case or spinal-case).

-  use `.demo-image` instead of `.demo_image`, `.demoImage` or `.demoimage`
+Use `.demo-image` instead of `.demo_image`, `.demoImage` or `.demoimage`

 ### ID usage

-Using ids in CSS (i.e.: `#navigation`) is not recommended since it makes selectors too specific.
+Using IDs in CSS (i.e.: `#navigation`) is not recommended since it makes selectors too specific.
 We always try to define the selectors as simple as possible so they can be easily overridden in the future.

-  There are particular cases where defining ids in the HTML is ok (i.e.: You want to target an element from JS).
-It's also acceptable to use them to override a library that styles it's components with ids.
+There are particular cases where defining IDs in the HTML is ok (i.e.: You want to target an element from JS).
+It's also acceptable to use them to override a library that styles it's components with IDs.

-### CSS and HTML tags:
+### CSS and HTML tags
 Avoid using HTML tags inside your CSS files:
 - Instead of `p.error{ }` , use `.error{ }`
 - Instead of `p {}`, add to your html a representative class name and target that class instead.

-### Shorthands:
+### Shorthands
 Shorthands are used for margin, padding, border, etc. and their meaning depends on the amount of values listed.
 It's always preferred to use shorthands instead of multiple properties.

 - If a shorthand has 4 values